trzewiczek/js-stack-tutorail/02.Redux/README.md

 **Reducer**
  * a [pure function](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)
-   that transforms current state into next state using action payload
+   that transforms current store's state into next state using action payload
  * it's signature is: `(state = <default state>, action) => state`
  * [called every time store dispatches an action](https://github.com/reactjs/redux/blob/master/src/createStore.js#L170)
- * if default value for state argument is defined the value will initialize the state when the application first starts (due to dummy action triggered during `store` registration)
+ * if default value for state argument is defined the value will initialize the state when the `store` is created
  * by convention `reducer`'s body is a single `switch` statement
  * if triggered by an event (`action.type`) it doesn't understand, returns `state` untouched